-HORT 4113 Urban Design
+Urban Design

 Definitions of urban design in the public realm.
 The concept of design as applied to projects of long duration and large scale.
 Urban design in history.
 The concept of civilisation.
-Early cities, Medieval town plans, ideal cities of the Renaissance, nineteenth- and twentieth-century urban theory.
+Early cities, Medieval town plans, ideal cities of the Renaissance, nineteenthand twentieth-century urban theory.
 Urban design in detail - historic urban space, modern and contemporary urban space.

-HORT 4114 Advanced Pomology
+Advanced Pomology

-This course covers ten selected concepts in Pomology in detail.
+This module covers ten selected concepts in Pomology in detail.
 Topics may include root, shoot and fruit physiology of temperate, sub-tropical and tropical fruits, microclimatology, micropropagation and aspects of market organisation and regulation.
 Reading material consists of recently published research papers.